EUDR explained: what the EU Deforestation Regulation requires and who it affects

 Soya: Soya flour, soya oil, soya-based animal feed, and tofu.
 Soya is widely used as an ingredient in processed foods and as livestock feed, which means it enters the supply chain of many products not immediately associated with deforestation risk.

-Wood: Sawn timber, veneer sheets, plywood, paper, cardboard, and printed products including books.
+Wood: Sawn timber, veneer sheets, plywood, paper, and cardboard.
 Furniture is covered.
 Wood used in construction materials is covered.
-The breadth of derived products makes this one of the more complex commodity groups to track.
+Printed products such as books and newspapers were removed from scope by the December 2025 amending regulation.
+The breadth of remaining derived products still makes this one of the more complex commodity groups to track.

 Rubber: Natural rubber, rubber tyres, rubber gloves, and many other manufactured rubber goods.